mcdonnellb/portfolio-site/README.md

 *	Header Nav Bar
 *	Footer with social media links
 *	Landing page text
 *	I want to use a regular Top  Nav bar that contains Home, Portfolio, Contact.
 *	Footer Containing social Media links
 *	404 error page- providing a link back to safety if something is amiss, typo in web address etc to ensure user knows how to get back to the page.

 **Accessibility**
 Items I aimed to address from the accessibility testing;
-1. Ensure content is screen reader friendly using aria labels and meaningful sections/ any non text elements also labeled
+*	Ensure content is screen reader friendly using aria labels and meaningful sections/ any non text elements also labeled
-2. Ensure content is responsive for use on mobile/tablet etc.
+*	Ensure content is responsive for use on mobile/tablet etc.
 *	Top navigation bar responsive to device use
 *	Open all external sites in new tab

 My first pass at addressing scalability is using media queries alone and checking with web dev tools in browser to see the outcome.

 To begin with I used percentages to try and address accessibility across devices, then added some flex to the CSS to ensure the site is suitable for mobile/ tablet use.

-**1.Design**
-Key questions I asked myself
-*	Is the design consistent across all pages?
-*	Is the style displaying as expected in different browsers?
-*	Is the layout meaningful and straightforward, with minimal clicks? index.html portfolio.html contact.html
-sendmail.html